Frequently Asked Questions About Cervical Cancer

 What are the symptoms of cervical cancer?

-Early on, there are usually no symptoms.
+Early on, there are usually no symptoms of cervical cancer.
 The longer a person has cervical cancer without treatment, the more likely they will have symptoms.
 Some of the symptoms of advanced cervical cancer can include:

 - Abnormal vaginal bleeding